moggirain/DeepLearning.ai-Summary/2- Improving Deep Neural Networks/Readme.md

   3. Make sure that mini-batch fits in CPU/GPU memory.
 - Mini-batch size is a `hyperparameter`.

+***Practice***:
+- One iteration of mini-batch gradient descent (computing on a single mini-batch) is faster than one iteration of batch gradient descen, given Vectorization is not for computing several mini-batches in the same time.
+- There will be some oscillations when you're using mini-batch gradient descent since there could be some noisy data example in batches.
+However batch gradient descent always guarantees a lower J before reaching the optimal.

 ### Exponentially weighted averages

 - There are optimization algorithms that are better than **gradient descent**, but you should first learn about Exponentially weighted averages.